Visual Studio Code Dev Containers

 As with VS Code itself, the extensions update during a development iteration.
 You can use the pre-release version of this extension to regularly get the latest extension updates before the official extension release.

 Have a question or feedback?

-Visual Studio Code Remote - Containers and related extensions collect telemetry data to help us build a better experience working remotely from VS Code.
+Visual Studio Code Dev Containers and related extensions collect telemetry data to help us build a better experience working remotely from VS Code.
 We only collect data on which commands are executed.
 We do not collect any information about image names, paths, etc. The extension respects the

-By downloading and using the Visual Studio Remote - Containers extension and its related components, you agree to the product license terms and privacy statement.
+By downloading and using the Visual Studio Dev Containers extension and its related components, you agree to the product license terms and privacy statement.